hirenshah7390/full_stack_task_list/README.md

 The server will start on port 5000.

+I have created sample users.
+To login to the system bewlo are the credentials.

+username : hirentest

+password : hirentest

 The back-end app has mainly 2 Entity User and Task.
 User entity is coupled with spring security and JWT for tokens and authentication.
 It includes below endpoints.

    1. For Signup:- http://localhost:5000/api/auth/signup :- Register new user